SinisaVukmirovic/FIGMA-2021-Crash-Course-by-Example/README.md

 #### Pen tool - stroke endpoints - square or round

-#### Install plugins - click figma logo icon in top left - plugins - manage plugins and search and instal plugins (iconify for icons, lorem) with clicking the Browse plugins in Community
+#### Install plugins - click figma logo icon in top left - plugins - manage plugins and search and instal plugins (iconify for icons, lorem, unsplash avatars...) with clicking the Browse plugins in Community

 ####